khsoh/wabot/README.md

   - SERVER_PORT
   - PHONE (this field is optional.
 Enter the phone number of the WhatsApp account ONLY if you desire to have the option of linking via pairing code instead of QR code)
+  - DOMAIN (this should be the domain name referenced in Phase 8)

 ***For purpose of discussion, we will assume the NAME field is wademobot.
 This will also be name of the user account***